yola/drf-madprops/README.md

     value = models.CharField)
 ```

-But it's not very convenient to expose/operate them via standard DRF
+But it's not very convenient to expose/operate on them via standard DRF
 serializers.
 We'll get something like:

 ```json